What is a Clearinghouse for Medical Claims, and what do they do?

 Medicare for technical support?)

-So, in conclusion, the vast majority of health insurance carriers do not have the manpower or the infrastructure to handle millions of medical practitioners (each using a different claim software) daily sending electronic claims (in slightly different ways) across 50 states that are each regulated differently.
-So there exist a desperate need for the centralization, standardizing, and the secure transmission of claims via these important intermediaries we call a clearinghouse.
+So, in conclusion, millions of electronic claim errors each day would simply overwhelm health insurance carriers who neither have the manpower nor the infrastructure to handle the myriad of medical practitioners (each using a different claim software) daily sending electronic claims (in slightly different ways) across 50 states that are each regulated differently.
+So there exist a desperate need for the centralization, standardizing, and the secure transmission of medical claims via these important intermediaries we call a clearinghouse.

 How To Tell If You Need One